dongxuemin666/RNA-combine/README.md

 #### 3.1 Iso-seq.sh
 Turn raw read bam files to full-length, non-concatemer, unique transcript files.
-Fasta outputs are divided into HQ and LQ files, and only one concensus for one transcript cluster.
+Fasta outputs are divided into HQ and LQ files, and only one consensus for one transcript cluster.
 To use it, first you need to edit Iso-seq.sh module of the configuration file conf_pacbio.txt.
 Second you need simply run Iso-seq.sh
 ```Bash